Raygunadk2002/osulivansbooks/README.md

 ## Support

-For support, please create an issue in the GitHub repository or contact the development team.
+For support, please create an issue in the GitHub repository or contact the development team.# Force Vercel deployment with latest TypeScript fixes